akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

 **Step four: Reset and reindex ElasticSearch**

-    - First reset the indexes.
+    - Reset all the indexes from ElasticSearch

     .. code-block:: bash

         bin/console akeneo:elasticsearch:reset-indexes

-    - Reindex using following commands
+    - Reindex all the indexes one by one

     .. code-block:: bash